Operation Toan Thang III: February

 On 19 February at 07:45 helicopter gunships of the 1st Squadron, 9th Cavalry Regiment, 1st Cavalry Division engaged 12 enemy soldiers 22 mi northwest of Xuân Lộc, aerorifle troops were landed and found 15 bodies in the strike area.
 At 11:00 the aerorifle troops engaged an enemy force killing 21 PAVN/VC and capturing one and five individual and one crew-served weapons; U.S. losses were one killed.
-At 15:30 troops from the 1st Brigade, 1st Cavalry Division found a nine ton food cache 4 mi northeast of Phú Cường.
+At 15:30 troops from the 1st Brigade, 1st Cavalry Division found a nine-ton food cache 4 mi northeast of Phú Cường.

-On 20 February at 22:30 a unit from the 3rd Brigade, 25th Infantry Division in a night defensive position 10 mi southeast of Phú Cường detected movement on their perimeter and then received 82mm mortar fire followed by a ground attack at 02:18.
+On 20 February at 22:30 a unit from the 3rd Brigade, 25th Infantry Division in a night defensive position 10 mi southeast of Phú Cường detected movement on their perimeter and then received 82 mm mortar fire followed by a ground attack at 02:18.
 The enemy withdrew at dawn leaving 28 PAVN/VC dead and three individual and four crew-served weapons.
 A UH-1 Iroquois was shot down 18 mi southwest of Tây Ninh.
-On 21 February at 14:30 two companies from the 1st Brigade, 25th Infantry Division patrolling 14 mi northwest of Tây Ninh found a 320 ton rice cache.
+On 21 February at 14:30 two companies from the 1st Brigade, 25th Infantry Division patrolling 14 mi northwest of Tây Ninh found a 320-ton rice cache.
 On 22 February at 18:50 the 1/9th Cavalry engaged an enemy force 13 mi south of Đồng Xoài killing ten.